reidmit/website/content/writing/asynchronous-coffee-making-with-javascript.md

 There are places where asynchronous programming makes a lot of sense.
 In our coffee shop example, it didn't make sense for Sarah to be the only one handling all of those customers, since it meant that every customer had to wait for Sarah to complete all the steps for all the customers before them in order to

 Likewise, **we often don't want to block the execution of our code** while we're waiting for some function to return.
 For example, on a page in a web app, we might make a request to an API to fetch the data for a graph.
 We don't know how long it will take for the request to finish, and we have more work to do.
-We have to render the rest of the page, maybe with an empty graph for now, and we want it to be interactive as soon as possible (so buttons work, and the page doesn't feel frozen).
+We have to render the rest of the page, maybe with an empty graph for now, and we want it to be interactive as soon as possible (so the page doesn't feel frozen).
 We want to say, "fill in the graph whenever we get the data, but keep doing everything else in the meantime."
 Asynchronous programming lets us do that.

 This is especially important with things like network requests, since we can't be sure how long they will take: What if your internet connection is slow or flaky?
 Using asynchronous functions lets us schedule some work to be done whenever the request completes, but doesn't block the rest of our code on it.